Skip to content

 Community Risk MAP Studies: City and Borough of Juneau

-FEMA and the State of Alaska are conducting a Risk MAP Study in the City and Borough of Juneau that began in late 2013.
+FEMA and the State of Alaska also conducted a Risk MAP Study in the CBJ that began in late 2013 and was completed in 2020.
+The scope for this porject is outlined below.

 City and Borough of Juneau Risk MAP Discovery Documents